firogh/notes/philosophy/epistemology.md

 # History
 The Archaeology of Knowledge

-# Future
-Gradual changing
-Classify or container/protection or tidy & tidy up It’s easier to invent future than to predict it. — Alan Kay

-# Abyss
-## Losing the self.
-Colonized by others.
-Amusing ourselves to death.
-The Society of the Spectacle
-Kakurenbo
-assimilated by language, reluctant to use new language.
-## Lost understanding of causality in complexcity and uncertanty.
-Lost cause and , in turn, the effect. lost the feeling of 'Love before BC'; Fading.

-# LQO
-Output
-法乎其上，得乎其中，法乎其中，仅得其下
-By-product
-Massive work.
-SWOT: strengths, weaknesses, opportunities, threats.

-# Uncertainty and unended quest
+# Uncertainty and unended quest and hypotheses
 hypotheses, action plan, certainty
 [How to Create an Effective Action Plan:  The less clear you are about what you want to do, the less effective your plan will be. ](https://www.wikihow.com/Create-an-Effective-Action-Plan)
+法乎其上，得乎其中，法乎其中，仅得其下
 Continuousness, completeness, consistency, soundness. -- Logic
+## specific, use positive result not negative result to guide yourself.
+## Tendency and mini habits
+"“Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results.”
+## Reward Mechanism
+gay science, showoff
+## indirect cause, by-product.
 ## SMART
+## SWOT: strengths, weaknesses, opportunities, threats.
 ## Leave questions open
 there are always some knowledge which is too complicated to understand and we should leave them alone.
 [知之为知之,不知为不知,是知也.](http://blog.sina.com.cn/s/blog_679ef4210102vsud.html)